EnvGen/POGENOM/docs/source/Usage.rst

 "dataset": "name of the dataset to be analysed",
   It cannot be empty.

-"threads": 15,
-  Number of threads.
+"mode": "prefilt",
+  When "mode": "prefilt", the pipeline will do a quick prescreening by mapping a subset of the reads from each sample, to estimate the     coverage of the samples and determine which should be included.
+  If no prescreening (prefilt) is required, then set an empty string ("mode": "",).

 "fraction": "0.15",
-  Fraction of reads to be subsampled when running the pipeline using dataset: "prefilt".
+  Fraction of reads to be subsampled when running the pipeline using "mode": "prefilt".
   Lowering the fraction increases the uncertaintly in the coverage estimates.
   Increasing the fraction increases the size of the directory <temp_sub_Reads_dir>/Reads/ and the runtime.

 "temp_sub_Reads_dir": "PREFILT",
-  Directory storing the subsampled reads when running the pipeline using dataset: "prefilt".
+  Directory storing the subsampled reads when running the pipeline using "mode": "prefilt".
 The size of this directory will be    "fraction" * the size of "dataset".

+"threads": 15,
+  Number of threads.

-"mags_ext": ".fa",
+"genomes_ext": ".fa",
   Extention used on your genome files.

 "reads_ext": ".fq.gz",